minghui/Twitter-LDA/README.md

 Brief introduction:

 Latent Dirichlet Allocation (LDA) has been widely used in textual analysis.
 The original LDA is used to find hidden "topics" in the documents, where a topic is a subject like "arts" or "education" that is discussed in the documents.
 The original setting in LDA, where each word has a topic label, may not work well with Twitter as tweets are short and a single tweet is more likely to talk about one topic.
 Hence, Twitter-LDA (T-LDA) has been proposed to address this issue.
 T-LDA also addresses the noisy nature of tweets, where it captures background words in tweets.
-As experiments in [7] have shown that T-LDA could capture more meaningful topics than LDA in Microblogs.
+Experiments have shown that T-LDA could capture more meaningful topics than LDA in Microblogs.

+T-LDA has been widely used in many applications including helpfulness prediction [1], user modeling [2], keyphrase extraction [4], and bursty topic detection[3].
+[1] Aspect-Based Helpfulness Prediction for Online Product ReviewsY Yang, C Chen, FS Bao, 2016 IEEE 28th International Conference on Tools with Artificial Intelligence (ICTAI), 2016
+[2] It's Not What We Say But How We Say Them: LDA-based Behavior-Topic Model.
+Minghui Qiu, Feida Zhu and Jing Jiang.
+SDM'13.
+[3] Finding bursty topics from microblogs.
+Qiming Diao, Jing Jiang, Feida Zhu and Ee-Peng Lim In Proceedings of the 50th Annual Meeting of the Association for Computational Linguistics, ACL'12.
+[4] Topical keyphrase extraction from Twitter. [bib] Wayne Xin Zhao, Jing Jiang, Jing He, Yang Song, Palakorn Achanauparp, Ee-Peng Lim and Xiaoming Li In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics, ACL'11.

 Data format: